Garage Conversion Guide

 Can I convert an attached garage into a JADU in Long Beach?

-If the garage is attached to the house, yes — a junior ADU (JADU), capped at 500 sq ft, can be carved out of the existing footprint, which includes an attached garage.
+If the garage is attached to the house, yes — a junior ADU (JADU), capped at 500 sq ft.
+ADOPTS the state figure.
+Conversion only, of a portion of the existing primary dwelling or attached garage; no addition is permitted for a JADU.
+No JADU is allowed on any lot containing a multi-family dwelling, regardless of whether a single-family dwelling is also present — that exclusion is worth stating on the page., can be carved out of the existing footprint, which includes an attached garage.
 JADUs are cheaper but may share sanitation with the main home.

 Compare your options: see the full Long Beach ADU rules, estimate your build with the Long Beach ADU cost calculator, or read the general garage conversion guide.